fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 God says that the sign of the covenant is circumcision.
 Circumcision is practiced nearly universally by Muslim males.
 Islam bases its practice of circumcision on the Genesis 17 narrative, the same Biblical chapter referred to by Jews.
 The procedure is not explicitly mentioned in the Quran, however, it is a tradition established by Islam's prophet Muhammad directly (following Abraham), and so its practice is considered a sunnah (prophet's tradition) and is very important in Islam.
 For Muslims, circumcision is also a matter of cleanliness, purification and control over one's baser self (nafs).

-Accrding to Genesis, The Lord said to Abraham “ go from the country and your kindred and your fathers house to the land that I will show you.”
+Accrding to Genesis, The Lord said to Abraham " go from the country and your kindred and your fathers house to the land that I will show you."
 And I will make of you a great nation and I will bless you and make your name great, so that you will be a blessing.
 I will bless those who bless you.
 And by you all the families of the earth shall bless themselves."
 At this time Abraham was promised not only many descendants, but descendants through Sarah specifically, as well as the land where he was living, which was to belong to his descendants.
 The covenant was to be fulfilled through Isaac (Promised land of Canaan for Isaac), though God promised that Ishmael would become a great nation as well.
 The covenant of circumcision (unlike the earlier promise) was two-sided and conditional: if Abraham and his descendants fulfilled their part of the covenant, Yahweh would be their God, give them the land, and make a great nation and kings out of Abraham's line.

 The promise of a son to Abraham made Sarah "laugh," which became the name of the son of promise, Isaac (Ishaq).